 In other study results, when breaking down rich media ads into different types, floating ads performed best, with a CTR of 1.03% (down from 1.24% in the prior study).
 Floating ads also saw a dwell rate of 28.7% and user average dwell time of 2.9 seconds.

 Dwell rate is described by the report as the number of impressions that were dwelled upon divided by the total amount of impressions, with dwell defined as an active engagement with an ad – including positioning the mouse over an ad, user-initiation of video, user-initiation of an expansion, and any other user-initiated Custom Interaction.
 The study excludes unintentional dwell, lasting less than 1 second.
 User average dwell time refers to the average duration of a dwell.

 About the Data: The DG MediaMind benchmark features analysis of more than 600 billion display ad impressions from 47 countries worldwide dating from January 1, 2012 to December 31, 2012.

-Topics: Analytics & Automated, Automotive, Business-to-Business, Europe, Financial Services, Global & Regional, Local & Directories / Small Biz, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Retail & E-Commerce, Sports
+Topics: Analytics & Automated, Automotive, Business-to-Business, Data-driven, Europe, Financial Services, Global & Regional, Local & Directories / Small Biz, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Retail & E-Commerce, Sports